googleapis/google-cloud-node/README.md

 This library follows [Semantic Versioning][semver].

 Please note it is currently under active development.
-Any release versioned 0.x.y is subject to backwards incompatible changes at any time.
+Any release versioned `0.x.y` is subject to backwards-incompatible changes at any time.

+**GA**: Libraries defined at the GA (general availability) quality level are stable.
+The code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against GA libraries are addressed with the highest priority.

+Please note that the auto-generated portions of the GA libraries (the ones in modules such as `v1` or `v2`) are considered to be of **Beta** quality, even if the libraries that wrap them are GA.

-**Beta**: Libraries defined at a Beta quality level are expected to be mostly stable and we're working towards their release candidate.
+**Beta**: Libraries defined at the Beta quality level are expected to be mostly stable, while we work towards their release candidate.
 We will address issues and requests with a higher priority.

-**Alpha**: Libraries defined at an Alpha quality level are still a work-in-progress and are more likely to get backwards-incompatible updates.
+**Alpha**: Libraries defined at the Alpha quality level are still a work-in-progress and are more likely to get backwards-incompatible updates.

 ## Contributing